HouseElves/kanji_time_public/docs/source/reports/practice_sheet.rst

 Implementation Notes
 --------------------

-- `gather_report_data()` returns a `PracticeSheetData` object with lazily evaluated drawing content
+- `gather_report_data()` returns a `PracticeSheetData` object with lazily evaluated drawing content.
-- Stroke diagrams and practice areas are SVGs converted on demand to ReportLab graphics
+- The report control logic converts SVG graphic commands to ReportLab graphics on-demand to render stroke diagrams and practice areas.
 - The report itself inherits from both `PaginatedReport` and `DelegatingRenderingFrame`
-- Only a single layout is used: `"practice_sheet"`
+- It uses only a single layout: `"practice_sheet"`

 ----